The complexity of cloud-based services presents a novel challenge to engineering, finance, and procurement teams.

 According to Gartner, worldwide end-user spending on public cloud services was forecast to grow 18.4% in 2021 to a total of $305 billion, which is up from $257.5 billion in 2020.

 As spend levels increase and complexity deepens, the need for visibility and control rises.
-Out-of-control costs are a growing concern for the C-suite as organizations struggle to manage cloud service expenses, provider agreements, and estimate long-term usage.
+Out-of-control costs are a growing concern for the C-suite as organisations struggle to manage cloud service expenses, provider agreements, and estimate long-term usage.
 Cloud budgets are also growing consistently as well: companies expect their cloud spend to increase by 47% next year, and state that on average they are 23% above budget (according to a recent Flexera study) – something which we see echoed with our clients as well.

 Against this background of a rapidly shifting landscape and growing complexity, it can be difficult to know where and how to start.
 However, the good news is that there are some simple steps to regain control and improve governance of your cloud spend, with the objective to reduce the risk of cost spikes, increase the predictability of cloud spend, and drive significant cost savings.